keymask/keymask-js/README.md

 ## Usage

 The module exports three classes, `Keymask`, `Generator` (the LCG) and `Base41` (the encoder).
-These can be used independently of each other if need be.
-However, for the most part, the main `Keymask` class is all you need, as it presents a simple unified interface to the other two.
+The LCG and encoder can be used independently of each other if need be.
+However, the main `Keymask` class presents a simple unified interface to the supporting classes and will typically be all you need.

 The `Keymask` class constructor can be passed an object containing various optional settings, described below.
 The default constructor will create an